AdobeDocs/experience-manager-65.en/help/journey-headless/developer/update-your-content.md

 The current implementation of the Assets HTTP API is based on the **REST** architectural style and enables you to access content (stored in AEM) via **CRUD** operations (Create, Read, Update, Delete).

-With these operation the API allows you to operate Adobe Experience Manager as a Cloud Service as a headless CMS (Content Management System) by providing Content Services to a JavaScript front end application.
+With these operation the API allows you to operate Adobe Experience Manager as a headless CMS (Content Management System) by providing Content Services to a JavaScript front end application.
 Or any other application that can execute HTTP requests and handle JSON responses.
 For example, Single Page Applications (SPA), framework-based or custom, require content provided over an API, often in JSON format.

 <!--
 >[!NOTE]